Carrie Campbell Severino

-Carrie Campbell Severino (née Campbell) is an American lawyer and conservative political activist.
-She is the head of the Judicial Crisis Network (JCN), where she has played a leading role in the campaigns to support the Supreme Court nominations of Amy Coney Barrett and Brett Kavanaugh.
+Carrie Campbell Severino (born 1976/1977) is an American lawyer and conservative political activist.
+She is the president of the Concord Fund, where she supported the Supreme Court nominations of Amy Coney Barrett and Brett Kavanaugh.
 She is the coauthor (with Mollie Hemingway) of Justice on Trial: The Kavanaugh Confirmation and the Future of the Supreme Court.

 Background and early career

 Severino, born Carrie Campbell, grew up in Michigan.
 Her father is an oncologist, and her mother is a nurse.

 Severino attended Duke University, graduating in 1999 with a B.A. in biology.
 In 2001 she received a master's degree in Linguistics from Michigan State University.

 While attending Harvard Law School, she met her future husband Roger Severino, two years ahead of her there.
-Both were active with the law school's Society for Law, Life and Religion, a conservative anti-abortion group.
+Both were active with the law school's Society for Law, Life and Religion, a conservative pro-life group.

 In 2004, after receiving her JD from Harvard Law School, Severino worked as a law clerk for Judge David B. Sentelle of the U.S. Court of Appeals for the D.C.
 Circuit.

 She was a law clerk to U.S. Supreme Court Justice Clarence Thomas for a year (2007–2008).
 She later spent time at Georgetown University Law Center with an Olin/Searle Fellowship, an award funded by the Federalist Society that "offers top young lawyers with a scholarly bent the opportunity to spend 1-2 years to write and develop their scholarship with the goal of entering the legal academy."

 Judicial Crisis Network

-On March 22, 2010, the Judicial Crisis Network hired Severino as their policy director and chief spokesperson.
+On March 22, 2010, the Judicial Crisis Network (now called the Concord Fund) hired Severino as their policy director and chief spokesperson.

-The Judicial Crisis Network (JCN) is an American conservative advocacy organization, described in 2020 by OpenSecrets as having "unmatched influence in recent years in shaping the federal judiciary."
+The Concord Fund is an American conservative advocacy organization, described in 2020 by OpenSecrets as having "unmatched influence in recent years in shaping the federal judiciary."
 JCN has worked closely on judicial appointments with conservative Catholic activist Leonard Leo and with the Federalist Society, which is in the same hallway of a DC office building.
 In 2022, JCN's "About" page describes her role as "chief counsel and policy director."

-Severino and the JCN have played a prominent role in several political battles related to the United States Supreme Court.
+Severino and the Concord Fund have played a prominent role in several political battles related to the United States Supreme Court.
 In 2016, Mother Jones described Severino as "a leader of the current conservative campaign to block any Obama Supreme Court nominee."
 Under her leadership, the Judicial Crisis Network spent more than $5 million on the campaign to oppose Obama's 2016 nomination of Merrick Garland for the Supreme Court.

 During the 2016 Presidential election Severino and the Judicial Crisis Network made filling the seat to which Garland had been nominated a central issue.
 Asserting that Trump's victory reflected voters' wish for conservatives on the Supreme Court, Severino announced JCN's plan to spend $10 million campaigning for Neil Gorsuch's appointment.
 Severino attended the White House swearing-in ceremony for Gorsuch.